 If a child’s bank account does not sound like the right idea, then there are other options available.

 - Prepaid cards

 As a parent you can purchase a prepaid card for your child.
 These are aimed for children aged 6 to 18.
 Parents can top up their child’s balance via an app, control where they shop and also can teach them about good money habits.

-With a good range of features, some interest paid on balances and very little fees, Lloyds’ current account is a good option to get your kids started with banking.
+With a good range of features, some interest paid on balances and very few fees, Lloyds’ current account is a good option to get your kids started with banking.
 Don’t forget about the foreign currency transaction fee if you travel abroad though, because it can get expensive pretty quickly.

 Get started by visiting Lloyds Bank’s website and applying for an account.
 If you have read this review and decided that these accounts are not the right choice, you can also discover other bank accounts for children and the option of prepaid cards for kids.